Salary cap: Hard cap, soft cap and salary floor

 A salary cap can be defined as a hard cap or a soft cap.

 A hard cap represents a maximum amount that may not be exceeded for any reason.
 Contracts which cause a team to violate a hard cap are subject to major sanctions, including the voiding of violating contracts, and the stripping of championships won while breaching salary cap rules, which happened to the Melbourne Storm in the NRL.
 Hard caps are designed so that penalties deter breaking the cap, but there are numerous examples of clubs who have occasionally or systematically cheated the cap.

 A soft cap represents an amount which may be exceeded in limited circumstances, but otherwise exceeding the cap will trigger a penalty which is known in advance.
 Typically these penalties are financial in nature; fines or a luxury tax are common penalties used by leagues.

 A salary floor is a minimum amount that must be spent on the team as a whole, and this is separate from the minimum player salary that is agreed to by the league.
-Some leagues, in particular the NFL, have a hard salary floor that requires teams to meet the salary floor every year, which helps prevent teams from using the salary cap to minimize costs.
+Some leagues, such as the NHL, have a hard salary floor that requires teams to meet the salary floor every year, which helps prevent teams from using the salary cap to minimize costs.
 This also ensures that money from revenue sharing is used for player salaries instead of being pocketed by owners.

 When the salary cap and floor are the same, the result is a standard form contract model of payment, in which each player is paid the same amount, sometimes varying by position.
 The standard form contract model is used extensively in North American minor leagues.